jasonwhite/syscalls/README.md

 ## Features

  - Provides a syscall enum for multiple architectures (see table below).
- - Provides methods for invoking raw syscalls.
+ - Provides inlinable syscall functions for multiple architectures (see table below).
  - Provides an `Errno` type for Rustic error handling.
  - Provides O(1) array-backed `SysnoSet` and `SysnoMap` types.